 How does a product work on Skin Microbiome?
 Thanks to a customizable evaluation on skin microbiome before and after your product application, we can prove the real efficacy of the product on the selected volunteers with an integrated and multi-tool approach: new microbiological method associated with MALDI-TOF identification, clinical test evaluation and visual evidence.

-The study of the taxonomical metasequencing provides the skin microbiota composition.
+The study of the taxonomical metabarcoding provides the skin flora composition.

 Skin Microbiome evaluation is necessary not only for cosmetic product applications.

 The health of the skin depends upon the delicate balance between cells and the millions of bacteria and microbes living on its surface, which may have a strong influence on the functional differences between healthy skin and diseased or damaged skin.
 Also strong treatments may deeply alter the skin microbiome and compromise the skin health.

 - FOCUS ON MICROBIOME EVALUATION on SKIN DERMATITIS